Balsamic Roasted Brussel Sprouts

 Overhead view of a serving dish with balsamic roasted brussel sprouts

-It only takes 30 minutes to make these balsamic roasted brussel sprouts, and they’re a healthy holiday side dish (to serve along side of this healthy sweet potato casserole, these dinner rolls, these roasted green beans, and this sausage stuffing)!
+It only takes 30 minutes to make these roasted brussel sprouts, and they’re a healthy holiday side dish (to serve along side of this healthy sweet potato casserole, these dinner rolls, these roasted green beans, and this sausage stuffing)!

 up close overhead view of balsamic roasted brussel sprouts

-Start making this roasted brussel sprouts recipe by trimming and cleaning the Brussels sprouts!
+Start making this roasted brussel sprouts recipe by trimming and cleaning the Brussels sprouts.

 Next, coat the Brussels sprouts with olive oil and seasonings.